 And you’re invited to pay a visit.

 The Creative District, also known as Pinellas Arts Village, currently extends from the 5600 block north of Park Boulevard to the Park Station building located at 5851.
-The section is now home to the Swartz Gallery, Complete Sweet Shoppe, Limehouse Video, Pompei Monster Factory, Donnelly COVE, Pinellas Park Art Society, Painting with a Twist and the Studios at 5663 – a suite of ten affordable artist studios with a shared gallery.
+The section is now home to the Swartz Gallery, Complete Sweet Shoppe, Limehouse Video, Pompei Monster Factory, Donnelly COVE, Pinellas Park Art Society, Painting with a Twist and the Studios at 5663 – a suite of ten affordable studios with a shared gallery.

-It all builds on the City’s role as the location of the famed Beaux Arts coffeehouse where the likes of Jack Kerouac, Jim Morrison, and a young Steven Spielberg came to multimedia musical performances, poetry readings, film festivals, dance performances, and exotic galas.
+It all builds on the City’s role as the location of the famed Beaux Arts coffeehouse where the likes of Jack Kerouac, Jim Morrison and a young Steven Spielberg came to multimedia musical performances, poetry readings, film festivals, dance performances and exotic galas.
 Though the coffeehouse is long gone, its imaginative lifeforce remains.

-Beck adds, “Participating artists and businesses are in turn asked to contribute to its growth by working together to open their doors to the community, activate the area through collaborative events, and contribute to outreach and marketing efforts.
+Beck adds, “Participating creators and businesses are in turn asked to contribute to its growth by working together to open their doors to the community, activate the area through collaborative events, and contribute to outreach and marketing efforts.
 This area continues to evolve with a growing number of arts and entertainment destinations and the continued support of the CRA.

 “They have embraced this mission with enthusiasm, and it is their creativity that is now charting the future of this exciting area.”

 Be sure to check out this Art Walk and get in touch with your creative side!